ozgur/python-linkedin/README.md

 This will print the authorization url to the screen.
 Go into that URL using a browser to grant access to the application.
 After you do so, the method will return with an API object you can now use.

 ## Profile API
 The Profile API returns a member's LinkedIn profile.
-You can use this call to return one of two versions of a user's profile which are **public profile** and **standart profile**.
+You can use this call to return one of two versions of a user's profile which are **public profile** and **standard profile**.
 For more information, check out the [documentation](http://developers.linkedin.com/documents/profile-api).

 ```python
 application.get_profile()